 Depending on the nature of your case, your family law attorney may recommend hiring a parenting expert, like a Child and Family Investigator, to evaluate the circumstances of your family law matter with children.
-In this video, Robinson & Henry Partners and Family Law Attorneys Allison Sutton and Chris Sutton discuss two types of parenting experts that could benefit your case and ultimately protect the best interests of your children.
+Robinson & Henry Family Law Attorneys present different types of parenting experts that could benefit your case and ultimately protect the best interests of your children.

 High-conflict family law cases or matters where some type of abuse is suspected, a parenting expert, like a Child and Family Investigator, is hired to provide expert insight into the situation.
 Call 303-688-0944 to set up a case assessment for your family law matter.